Cross-Validated Loss-Based Covariance Matrix Estimator Selection in High Dimensions: Abstract

 \section{Abstract}

 The covariance matrix plays a fundamental role in many modern exploratory and inferential statistical procedures, including dimensionality reduction, hypothesis testing, and regression.
 In low-dimensional regimes, where the number of observations far exceeds the number of variables, the optimality of the sample covariance matrix as an estimator of this parameter is well-established.
-High-dimensional regimes do not admit such a convenience, however.
-As such, a variety of estimators have been derived to overcome the shortcomings of the sample covariance matrix in these settings.
-Yet, the question of selecting an optimal estimator from among the plethora available remains largely unaddressed.
+High-dimensional regimes do not admit such a convenience.
+Thus, a variety of estimators have been derived to overcome the shortcomings of the canonical estimator in such settings.
+Yet, selecting an optimal estimator from among the plethora available remains an open challenge.
 Using the framework of cross-validated loss-based estimation, we develop the theoretical underpinnings of just such an estimator selection procedure.
-In particular, we propose a general class of loss functions for covariance matrix estimation and establish finite-sample risk bounds and conditions for the asymptotic optimality of the cross-validated estimator selector with respect to these loss functions.
-We evaluate our proposed approach via a comprehensive set of simulation experiments and demonstrate its practical benefits by application in the exploratory analysis of two single-cell transcriptome sequencing datasets.
-A free and open-source software implementation of the proposed methodology, the \texttt{cvCovEst} R package, is briefly introduced.
+We propose a general class of loss functions for covariance matrix estimation and establish accompanying finite-sample risk bounds and conditions for the asymptotic optimality of the cross-validation selector.
+In numerical experiments, we demonstrate the optimality of our proposed selector in moderate sample sizes and across diverse data-generating processes.
+The practical benefits of our procedure are highlighted in a dimension reduction application to single-cell transcriptome sequencing data.